What is Servant Leadership?

 The School of Leadership Studies invited two of their newest Advisory Board members to answer the question: What is Servant Leadership?
 From the volleyball court to the Army National Guard, it sparked a deep reflection on collectivism, sacrifice and leadership.

 A Lesson From the Court

-Written by Erika Preuitt (TBA), School of Leadership Studies Advisory Board
+Erika Preuitt ('99), School of Leadership Studies Advisory Board

 A servant leader is a giver and not a taker.
 A person who responds to calls to lead out of the authentic desire to lift others up and to love.
 Possessing a natural inclination to help, to be last and not first is vital in this pursuit.
 I was naive and nervous those first days as an undergraduate at Gonzaga University.
 As a scholarship athlete, I learned my first lessons of servant leadership on the volleyball court.
 Our ability to be a strong and cohesive team relied on each of us giving of ourselves to reach the goals we had set.
 Sometimes we were not successful in our pursuit and our survival as a team was dependent on our ability to care for and love each other in order to persevere.
 One teammate's mistake was all of ours.
 We not only practiced to build our skill levels.
 We practiced giving grace, loving each other despite our flaws.
 I did not realize it then but the lessons I learned on the volleyball court would play a significant role in my development as a leader.